Innmind/documentation/docs/getting-started/handling-data/sequence.md

     1. Such as reading a multi gigabyte file or reading from a socket.

 ??? info
     This is where lies the root of the power of Innmind.
-Being able to work with infinte volumes of data as it were in memory.
+Being able to work with infinte volumes of data as if it were in memory.

 ### Tips